TheDelali/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles - This lists current directory contents in long format.
 4-listmorefiles - This lists current directory contents including hidden files.
 5-listfilesdigitonly - This lists current directory contents with user and group IDs.
+6-firstdirectory - This script creates directory my_first_directory in the /tmp/ directory.